JuliaDiff/BlueStyle/README.md

 ### Modules

-Normally a file that includes the definition of a module, should not include any other code that runs outside that module. i.e. the module should be declared at the state of the file with the `module` keyword and ended at the end of the file.
+Normally a file that includes the definition of a module, should not include any other code that runs outside that module. i.e. the module should be declared at the top of the file with the `module` keyword and `end` at the bottom of the file.
 No other code before, or after (except for module docstring before).
 In this case the code with in the module block should **not** be indented.